 Lent comes from the old English word “lencten” which means “spring.”

-In the Assyrian tradition, their ‘savior’ Tammuz, who later became Mithras (Chrestos) to the Persians, was worshiped in spring with ancient rites, because he was conceived during the spring equinox.
-According to legend, Tammuz lived for forty years, and the 40 day practice of lent, is in remembrance to him.
+It was written according to Assyrian tradition, that Tammuz, whom they worshiped as their savior (a creature later seen as Mithras, Chrestos by the Persians) was worshiped in spring with ancient rites, because he was conceived during the spring equinox.
+According to legend, he lived for forty years, and the 40 day practice of lent, is in remembrance to him.
 The 40 days were to honor each year of his life.

 Ishtar